tstangenberg/clojure-bee/README.md

     $ clojure-bee/clojure-bee.sh

 On the first run Emacs will download and install all the dependencies.
 That usually takes a while.
-That's it!

 The configuration comes with customized key bindings.
-The bindings are shown at the bottom of the `~/.emacs.d/init.el` file.
+The bindings are shown at the bottom of the `<path-to-clojure-bee/emacs.d/init.el` file.
 In fact it is reccomended to read through all of `init.el`.
 It provides details on many of the configuration tweaks.

 Happy coding!